Cannabis Insurance: Cost & Coverage

 Property insurance usually does not cover crops.
 Marijuana cultivators will need crop insurance to cover costs when the plant, at any stage, is damaged or destroyed.
 However, some policies limit coverage to crops grown in a greenhouse, so review the terms carefully.

-How To Purchase Insurance for Dispensaries
+How to Purchase Insurance for Dispensaries

 - Step 1: Research the local and state regulations for the business to find out what is allowed and required.

 - Step 3: Consider working with a broker who can provide you with multiple quotes to help save costs.
 Many insurers are subject to the same regulations as banks and cannot insure cannabis operations.
 These companies also prefer having years of loss data on the industry, especially risky ones, before determining if there is any insurable interest.
 The result is fewer insurance options, which drives up the cost.
-For this reason, relying on one of the top business insurance brokers, such as AlphaRoot, is a wise decision when searching for hemp insurance.
+For this reason, relying on one of the top business insurance brokers, like AlphaRoot, is a wise decision when searching for hemp insurance.

 Frequently Asked Questions (FAQs)